 - 2.1 The Council aims to provide a safe and effective working environment in which individuals can safely speak up about wrongdoing, risk or malpractice without fear of retribution.
-The Policy is intended to encourage and empower employees and others to disclose concerns about serious wrongdoing or unlawful conduct without fear of victimisation. - 2.2 The Council aims to investigate disclosures fairly, properly and promptly and to protect the confidentiality of whistleblowers as far as possible. - 2.3 The Council will not tolerate retaliation against whistleblowers and will treat victimisation as a serious disciplinary matter.
-We recognise that employees may not always feel comfortable about discussing their concerns within the Council, especially if they believe the Council itself is responsible for the wrongdoing.
+The Policy is intended to encourage and empower employees and others to disclose concerns about serious wrongdoing or unlawful conduct without fear of victimisation. - 2.2 The Council aims to investigate disclosures fairly, properly and promptly and to protect the confidentiality of whistleblowers as far as possible. - 2.3 The Council will not tolerate retaliation against whistleblowers and will treat victimisation as a serious disciplinary matter. - 2.4 This policy does not apply to concerns of a personal or professional nature that relate to the individual treatment of an employee, or the application of an employment policy to them as an individual.
+These should be handled through the Council's Grievance Policy and Procedure.
+For guidance on the difference between whistleblowing and grievances, please see the following link for more guidance: